e-hutchins/BioinformaticsIntroduction-1/README.md

 		https://slack.com/

-Trello - project boards, lets you keep track of tasks. we have a lab group
+Trello - project boards, lets you keep track of tasks.
+For Jensen lab members, we have a lab group

 		https://trello.com/jensenlab/home